rpa-dev/rpa-website/src/pages/blog/2021-02-08-registration-details-and-forms-to-submit.md

   - registration
   - enrollment
 ---
 **Please Make Sure to Email us at rlwp@copper.net to receive all of the following necessary paperwork to enroll/register your child for the Upcoming School Year.
-NOTE: All Enrollment/Registration forms are Due by Mon.
-April 12, 2021 at 1 pm by mail.
+NOTE: All Enrollment/Registration forms are Due ASAP by mail.
+Enrollment is on a first come, first served basis.
 Due to COVID-19 we are not accepting In-Person Application Drop Offs at this time!**

 **\***Registration/Activity Fees and First Month's Tuition Payment Checks made payable to RLWP